Let’s talk all things Kyoto.

 Privately Owned, individually ticketed based on A > B destinations.

 Understanding the trains:

 Local Train > Semi-Express > Express > Limited Express, Special Express.

-* If you don’t want to be a dope like me, double or even triple check what tickets you’re buying from the self-serve machines.
-It’s a little bit embarrassing to have red lights beeping at you, staff members looking at you and then having to re-purchase a ticket! *
+* If you don’t want to be a donut, like me, double or even triple check what tickets you’re buying from the self-serve machines.
+It’s a little bit embarrassing to have the ticket gates beep at you while everyone looks on.
+Also not very budget friendly!*

 MY TOP CHOICES!